Honduran migrant drowned while trying to cross into the US

 TEGUCIGALPA, HONDURAS.
-Every day, thousands of compatriots leave the land where they were born in order to fulfill the “American dream” but many times that journey turns into a nightmare.
+Every day, thousands of compatriots leave the land where they were born in order to fulfill the “American dream” but many times that journey becomes a nightmare.

 A young Honduran woman drowned while trying to cross the border from Tijuana to San Diego, California, United States, swimming through the Pacific Ocean.